run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ```

 !!!
 Note
+    * [Node category names](#node-categories) are user-defined and may vary.
+Make sure to label the correct category.
+Incorrect or mixed labels may result in pods being scheduled on unintended nodes or failing to schedule altogether.
     * For more information, see [Worker nodes](../../../config/node-roles.md#worker-nodes).
     * After installation, you can configure NVIDIA Run:ai to enforce stricter scheduling rules that ensure workloads are assigned to the correct nodes.
 See [Next Steps](next-steps.md) for more details.